In this section, you will take a closer look at messages,

 x/checkers/keeper/msg_server_create_game.go) for you to include your code, and the response message:

 Your work is mostly done.
-You will want to create the specific game creation code to replace
+You want to create the specific game creation code to replace

 // TODO: Handling the message.
-For this, you will need to:
+For this, you need to:

 Decide how to create a new and unique game ID:

-For more details, and to avoid diving too deep in this section, see My Own Chain.
+For more details, and to avoid diving too deep in this section, see Run Your Own Cosmos Chain.

 Extract and verify addresses, such as: